Deltares-research/HydroFlows/docs/user_guide/workflow/define_method.rst

 There are two special types of methods that can be used to create multiple output files from a single set of input files (expand) or to create a single output file from multiple input files (reduce).
 These methods are called `ExpandMethod` and `ReduceMethod` and are subclasses of the `Method` class.
-The `ExpandMethod` class generates one or more :ref:`wildcards` on the output files which can be used in subsequent rules to expand the workflow over multiple output files.
+The `ExpandMethod` class generates one or more :term:`wildcards` on the output files which can be used in subsequent rules to expand the workflow over multiple output files.
+These can be explored by printing the method as in the example below.

+.. ipython:: python

+    from hydroflows.methods.dummy import PrepareDummyEvents

+    # initialize a method
+    method = PrepareDummyEvents(
+        timeseries_csv="data/timeseries.csv",
+        output_dir="output",
+        rps=[1,5,10,50,100],
+    )

+    # Note the method type and expand_wildcards
+    print(method)

 Using python scripts as methods
 -------------------------------

+To make full use of the HydroFlows methods, these should be implemented following the HydroFlows ``Method`` api, see also :ref:`add_own_methods` section.
-Python scripts can directly be added to a workflow using the :class:`~hydroflows.methods.script.ScriptMethod` class.
+However, python scripts can directly be added to a workflow using the :class:`~hydroflows.methods.script.ScriptMethod` class.
-Note that this class does not provide any validation of the input, output, or parameters as their types are not known.
+This class does not provide any validation of the input, output, or parameters as their types are not known.
 The `ScriptMethod` class is useful for adding simple scripts to a workflow that do not necessarily need validation.

 .. ipython:: python